 Dr. Ling Moi Lin

-Dr Ling Moi Lin, MBBS, FRCPA, CPHQ, MBA is the Director, Infection Control at Singapore General Hospital (SGH).
-She has 30 years experience in the healthcare setting with sub-speciality experience in clinical microbiology for the past 15 years.
+Dr Ling Moi Lin, MBBS, FRCPA, CPHQ, MBA, is the Director, Infection Prevention & Epidemiology at Singapore General Hospital (SGH).
+She has more than 30 years experience in the healthcare setting with sub-speciality experience in clinical microbiology for the past 15 years.
 During her secondment to Tan Tock Seng Hospital, she held the responsibility of Acting Head, Department of Pathology and Laboratory Medicine (1995 –1997).

 She played a key role in the infection control program in Singapore and helped to establish the Infection Control Association (Singapore) in 1999, of which she is the President till today.
 She is also currently the President of the Asia Pacific Society of Infection Control (APSIC).
 She has been conducting training programs in infection control in China, South East Asia as well locally in Singapore since 1995.
 She has been one of the key faculty members of the APSIC Course in Infection Control since 2002.
 She is also a certified professional in healthcare quality (CPHQ) since 2000 and received training in healthcare quality from Dr Brent James of the Intermountain Health Care (IHC) in the United States in 2001.